Part of: Time Tools HubVisit Hub

 Quick Summary

 While UTC and GMT share the exact same current time (down to the second), they are fundamentally different concepts.
 UTC is a time standard based on highly precise atomic clocks, used to regulate clocks worldwide.
 GMT is a time zone based on the solar time at the Royal Observatory in Greenwich, London.
 For all programming and server configuration, you should strictly use UTC.
+You can convert timestamps using our Unix Timestamp Converter.

 Introduction

 As developers, we are constantly dealing with time.
 Whether it's logging database events, triggering cron jobs, or scheduling emails, time synchronization is the backbone of distributed systems.
+For a deep understanding of logging time, check out our Unix Timestamp Guide.

 You have likely seen the acronyms "UTC" and "GMT" used interchangeably.
 You might have noticed that new Date().toUTCString() and new Date().toGMTString() in JavaScript return the exact same value.
 This leads to a common misconception that they are synonyms.
 They are not.